Pirazh/Vehicle_Key_Point_Orientation_Estimation/README.md

 If you find this repository useful in your research please cite our paper:

-    @article{khorramshahi2019dual,
+    @InProceedings{Khorramshahi_2019_ICCV,
-        title={A Dual Path Model With Adaptive Attention For Vehicle Re-Identification}, author={Khorramshahi, Pirazh and Kumar, Amit and Peri, Neehar and Rambhatla, Sai Saketh and Chen, Jun-Cheng and Chellappa, Rama}, journal={arXiv preprint arXiv:1905.03397},
+        author = {Khorramshahi, Pirazh and Kumar, Amit and Peri, Neehar and Rambhatla, Sai Saketh and Chen, Jun-Cheng and Chellappa, Rama}, title = {A Dual-Path Model With Adaptive Attention for Vehicle Re-Identification}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {October},
-        year={2019}
+        year = {2019}
         }

 ## Questions